DomiR/rxjs-commented-operators/Introduction.md

 ## Intro

-This guide is for the curious but foremost for people who have at least some basic understanding of rxjs observables and want to get more into operators.
+This guide is for the curious, but foremost for people who have at least some basic understanding of rxjs observables and want to get more into operators.

-These commented operators should provide you an easier to understand glimse into the code for observables that you can easily follow and introspect.
+These commented operators should provide you with an easy-to-follow guide into the code that makes up operators.
 They should also help you build your own operators more easily.

-The original operators implementations use mechanisms that are more performant, but we don't care about performance here.
+The original operator implementations use mechanisms that are more performant, but we don't care about performance here.
-Most of the times the original implementations will also will let you interchange observables with promises, but we only support observables to make it simpler to understand.
+Most of the time the original implementations will also let you interchange observables with promises, but we will only cover observables to make it simpler to understand.

-### What I learned while doing this
+### What I learned while doing this:

 - You can only call error or complete once.
 You should make sure to only call one of them.
 - Some operators are just sugar syntax built from others.
 - Calling next() should be try-catched and properly handled.
-But more on this in "error handling"
+But more on this in "error handling".
-- Your cleanup code
+- Your cleanup code will be called on .error.

 ### Basic operator

-A well written guide for custom operators is already in the docs, but for completness sake I'll try my own explenation here so you may already get a sense of what commented operators look like.
+A well-written guide for custom operators is already in the docs, but for completeness' sake I'll try to give my own explanation here so you may already get a sense of what commented operators look like.

 We will take a huge step back here and dismantle an operator and assemble it again step by step.
 The first step to writing your own operator is to provide a named function.